PEG Ratio in Sweden: 10.7% CAGR, +7.5%/yr vs OMX Stockholm 30

 Limitations

 Recent weakness.
-2022-2025 trailed the OMX30 consistently.
+2022-2025 trailed the OMX30 in three of four years.
 Whether this is a regime shift or a temporary headwind (rate cycle, sector rotation to defense/tech) is hard to determine from 25 years of data.

 13% cash rate.
 The strategy sat in cash 13 of 103 periods, all in the early 2000s.
 Sweden had fewer large-cap stocks with positive PEG data in 2000-2002.
 Cash during the dot-com crash was lucky, not by design.